ibm-cloud-architecture/gse-devops/ace-tekton-pipelines/README.md

 6. [Optional] Generate a Slack Webhook.
 Refer to this [link](https://slack.com/intl/en-ca/help/articles/115005265063-Incoming-webhooks-for-Slack#set-up-incoming-webhooks) for detailed instructions.
 This is only required if you want to set up notifications from your pipeline.
 The instructions below assumes that the pipeline will be posting notifications to Slack.
 This can be disabled by modifying the `pipeline` to remove references to the `Slack` tasks.

-7. Configure the `cp4i-demo-dev` project on the **Environment Cluster**.
+7. Configure the `cp4i-dev` project on the **Environment Cluster**.
     1. From a terminal window, log in to the OpenShift cluster.
     2. Create a namespace for the `DEV` environment.
     ```
-    oc new-project cp4i-demo-dev
+    oc new-project cp4i-dev
     ```
-    3. Update the `gse-devops/ace-tekton-pipelines/Secrets/github-access-token-secret.yaml` with the Base64 encoded value of the github token.
+    3. Update the `gse-devops/ace-tekton-pipelines/Secrets/github-access-token-secret.yaml` with the Base64 encoded value of the github username and token.
-    4. Create a Secret of your github token.
+    4. Create a Secret for your github token.
     ```
-    oc apply -f gse-devops/ace-tekton-pipelines/Secrets/github-access-token-secret.yaml -n cp4i-demo-dev
+    oc apply -f gse-devops/ace-tekton-pipelines/Secrets/github-access-token-secret.yaml -n cp4i-dev
     ```
     5. Create an image pull secret containing credentials to pull images from the private image registry.
 In this tutorial, we will be using the IBM Container Registry managed service.
+Substitute the IBM Cloud API key and any email address.
     ```
-    oc -n cp4i-demo-dev create secret docker-registry <secret_name> --docker-server=<registry_URL> --docker-username=iamapikey --docker-password=<api_key_value> --docker-email=<docker_email>
+    oc -n cp4i-dev create secret docker-registry ibm-cr-pull-secret --docker-server=us.icr.io --docker-username=iamapikey --docker-password=<api_key_value> --docker-email=<email>
     ```
-    6. Update the `gse-devops/ace-tekton-pipelines/Secrets/artifactory-secret.yaml` with the Base64 encoded value of Artifactory URL and user password.
-The values can be found in the `artifactory-credentials` secret under the `tools` project.
-This was created as part of the installation of the [IBM Garage Cloud Native Toolkit](https://cloudnativetoolkit.dev/).
+    6. Update the `gse-devops/ace-tekton-pipelines/Secrets/artifactory-secret.yaml` with the Base64 encoded value of Artifactory URL and admin password.
+Artifactory is one of the default tools installed with the [IBM Garage Cloud Native Toolkit](https://cloudnativetoolkit.dev/).
     7. Create a Secret for the pipeline to access Artifactory.
     ```
-    oc apply -f gse-devops/ace-tekton-pipelines/Secrets/artifactory-secret.yaml
+    oc apply -f gse-devops/ace-tekton-pipelines/Secrets/artifactory-secret.yaml -n cp4i-dev
     ```
     8. [Optional] Update the `gse-devops/ace-tekton-pipelines/Secrets/slack-webhook-secret.yaml` with the Base64 encoded value of the Slack Webhook.
     9. Create a Secret of your Slack Webhook.
     ```
-    oc apply -f gse-devops/ace-tekton-pipelines/Secrets/slack-webhook-secret.yaml -n cp4i-demo-dev
+    oc apply -f gse-devops/ace-tekton-pipelines/Secrets/slack-webhook-secret.yaml -n cp4i-dev
     ```

-8. Configure the `cp4i-demo-qa` project on the **Environment Cluster**.
+8. Configure the `cp4i-qa` project on the **Environment Cluster**.
   1. From a terminal window, log in to the OpenShift cluster.
   2. Create a namespace for the `QA` environment.
   ```
-  oc new-project cp4i-demo-qa
+  oc new-project cp4i-qa
   ```
   3. Create an image pull secret containing credentials to pull images from the private image registry.
 In this tutorial, we will be using the IBM Container Registry managed service.
   ```
-  oc -n cp4i-demo-qa create secret docker-registry <secret_name> --docker-server=<registry_URL> --docker-username=iamapikey --docker-password=<api_key_value> --docker-email=<docker_email>
+  oc -n cp4i-qa create secret docker-registry ibm-cr-pull-secret --docker-server=us.icr.io --docker-username=iamapikey --docker-password=<api_key_value> --docker-email=<email>
   ```

 ### Configure Tekton Pipeline & Tasks on the **Environment Cluster**.